Best Free & Paid Android VPN in October 2023

 ExpressVPN Android VPN

-It’s been audited by PwC, which confirms that it doesn’t store any compromising logs related to browsing history or IP addresses.
+5. Privacy Commitment: ExpressVPN’s no-logs policy has been audited by PwC, ensuring that it doesn’t store sensitive logs related to browsing history or IP addresses.

 ExpressVPN review